physrisk/website-source/articles/2023/iain-explains-power-spectral-density.md

 Slug: iain-explains-power-spectral-density
 Status: draft

-Over the last few posts we have been talking about the power spectral density of different random processes.
-We have used the fact that it a modulus of the signal's Fourier transform squared.
-But what is the meaning of the power spectral density?
-Watch the video below for some intuition.
+Over the last few posts we have been talking about the [power spectral density](/tag/spectral-density/) of different random processes.
+We have used the fact that it is a modulus of the signal's [Fourier transform](/tag/fourier-transform/) squared.
+But what is the meaning of the [power spectral density](/tag/spectral-density/)?
+Watch the video by "[Iain Explains](https://www.youtube.com/@iain_explains)" below for some intuition.

 [youtube v="DoSLMEEo1Y0"]